lucyparsons/OpenOversight/CONTRIB.md

 Once you're done, `make stop` and `make clean` to stop and remove the containers respectively.

 ## Setting Up Email
-**NOTE:** If you are running on dev and do not currently have a `service_account_key.json` file, create one and leave it empty.
-This file is required by docker compose.

 OpenOversight tries to auto-detect which email implementation to use based on which of the following is configured (in this order):
 * Google: `service_account_key.json` exists and is not empty
 * SMTP: `MAIL_SERVER` and `MAIL_PORT` environment variables are set